AdrianRossouw/daemon-co-za/_posts/articles/2014-03-26-angular-reminded-me-of-drupal.md

 It wasn't really Drupal's fault that I needed to leave, I think it is just any system that gets to this level of complexity.
-I can work on this level for a while, but working on this level every day will start to drain the colour out of the world, and is ultimately not going to make me a better person.
+I can work on this level for a while, but working on this level every day will start to drain the colour out of my world, and is ultimately not going to make me a better person.

 I had invested so much of myself into Drupal, that it had become part of my identity.